grodier/georgerodier_site/index.md

 Well no worries - I have plenty of opinions.
 But I don't have as much time to strategize how I want to share them here.
 My time, attention, and priorities are currently pulling me elsewhere with my first priority being my job (in terms of my dev life - family, health, etc are definitely higher priorities).

 I've done a lot in my career from iOS and Android apps to C# api's to C++ libraries for desktop apps to fullstack Angular and React apps.
-Currently I've been focused on building performant, component-first React web frameworks as well as client side JavaScript libraries for managing data.
+Currently I've been focused on building performant, component-first, React web frameworks as well as client side JavaScript libraries for managing data.
 Outside of work, I still like to code and tinker and build (and destroy) and mostly iterate and learn new things.

 So yeah - that takes up a lot of time and headspace.
 And right now those are things I'd rather be doing too (considering this is my space I think that's important).